alpaca-lang/alpaca/README.md

 ## Prerequisites
 You will generally want the following two things installed:

-- Erlang R18.2 or above (I often use [packages from Erlang Solutions](https://www.erlang-solutions.com/resources/download.html) but mostly use R19 locally from [kerl](https://github.com/kerl/kerl) of late)
+- Erlang/OTP 18.2 or above (I often use [packages from Erlang Solutions](https://www.erlang-solutions.com/resources/download.html)
+but mostly use OTP 19 locally from [kerl](https://github.com/kerl/kerl) of late)
 - [Rebar3](https://rebar3.org)

+Note: While MLFE builds and all tests pass on OTP 19, dialyzer fails due to a spec bug that has been fixed in OTP master.

 ## Writing MLFE with Rebar3
 Thanks to [@tsloughter](https://github.com/tsloughter)'s